marcomarino123/magnopy/docs/source/user-guide/methods/spin-rotations.rst

   * .. include:: page-notations/uvn-or-spherical.inc
   * .. include:: page-notations/rotations.inc

-A key technical tool in magnopy is the ability to rotate any atomic spin vector
+At this moment we start to work in the :math:`(\,u\,v\,n\,)` reference frame.
+We are left with the set of spin vectors, that are oriented in a way, that resembles the spiral conical state of the Hamiltonian.
+However, as will be clear from the later derivations, it is convenient to work with the ferromagnetic alignment of the spins.Therefore, a key technical tool in magnopy is the ability to rotate any atomic spin vector

 .. math::
   \boldsymbol{S_i} = S_i\,\boldsymbol{\hat{f}}_i